-02.0 Code Repair/Replacement Program Review.
+02.05 Code Repair/Replacement Program Review.
 Verify that the Repair/Replacement Program meets the requirements of the ASME Code, Section XI.

 Guidance: Prior to the Commission making its finding under 10 CFR 52.103(g), repairs to ASME Code components shall be made to the Construction Code (Section III).
 ASME Code, Section XI rules for Repair/Replacement (R/R) may be used prior to the 52.103(g) finding, provided they do not conflict with Section III requirements.
-If they do conflict, then the inspector should verify that licensee has submitted its proposed use of Section XI rules to the NRC for authorization as an alternative to the regulations pursuant to 10 CFR 50.55a().
-Per 10 CFR 50.55a(), the alternative must be approved prior to its use.
+If they do conflict, then the inspector should verify that licensee has submitted its proposed use of Section XI rules to the NRC for authorization as an alternative to the regulations pursuant to 10 CFR 50.55a(z).
+Per 10 CFR 50.55a(z), the alternative must be approved prior to its use.

+Given the requirement that repairs be performed to ASME Section III prior to the 52.103(g) finding, the licensee may not have a traditional Section XI IWA-4000 repair/replacement program in place until the ISI program is developed.

+Verify the following:

 For PSI, verify the licensee’s program, and site procedures, ensure that repair/replacement is performed in accordance with ASME Section III requirements.